Introduction and Course Structure

 The cost of the InHabit course is £150.
 This will include attendance by Zoom at each of the 13 live streamed course days.
 It will also include the downloadable files for each session’s content, reflection resources and prayer materials used during each day’s sessions.
 There will also be one or two further resources which will be sent to participants by post over the duration of the course.
 If participants also wish to have a full colour printed course handbook as well as (or instead of) printing out their own material over the year then there will be a small additional cost to cover printing costs.

 If we are able to offer the last one or possibly two days of the course as face to face meetings and participants wish to make this into a residential retreat then there will be an additional cost for accommodation and meals.
 This is likely to be at Epiphany House in Truro and the practicalities and costs for this option will be decided at some point in 2021 as and when we see how management of Covid 19 unfolds during the year, and in response to the participants’ preferences.

-For further information please contact Bridget Macaulay by email at: email@example.com
+or for further information and to have an application form sent by email please contact Bridget Macaulay by email at: email@example.com